 The open-air memorial is free and is usually open 24 hours a day, seven days a week.
 Check out the National 9/11 Pentagon Memorial website for more information and to plan a visit.
 You can also learn about each family, friend or loved one that perished at the Pentagon, while experiencing the memorial virtually on Defense.gov.

 As a family member and a survivor, I have a love-hate relationship with the Pentagon Memorial.
 The love is having a place to go to honor my sister and coworkers.
 The love is the design, and the care that went into building it.
 The love is seeing all the people who supported it, who visit it every year.
 And the hate … I hate it, because I wish it wasn’t there.
 That 9/11 didn’t happen at all.

 Katherine D., a retired Pentagon worker, surviving family member and building survivor who volunteers at the memorial

 The 9/11 Memorial & Museum in New York City

-The 9/11 Memorial & Museum are two connected sites of remembrance and education, honoring those who perished at the World Trade Center in both the skyscrapers and American Airlines Flight 11 and United Airlines Flight 175.
+The 9/11 Memorial & Museum are two connected sites of remembrance and education, honoring those who perished at the World Trade Center in both the skyscrapers, in the Pentagon, on United Airlines Flight 175 and on American Airlines Flight 11 and Flight 77.

-The outdoor National September 11 Memorial features almost-acre sized reflecting pools and the largest manmade waterfalls in North America, nestled within the foundations of where the “Twin Towers” once stood.
+The outdoor 9/11 Memorial features almost-acre-sized reflecting pools and the largest man-made waterfalls in North America, nestled within the foundations of where the twin towers once stood.

-The National September 11 Museum is the only national museum of its kind exclusively dedicated to recording the events of 9/11, as well as the lingering influence of the attacks on the country’s culture and politics.
-The museum features both permanent and visiting exhibitions, encouraging repeated visits to see these events from a different perspective.
+The 9/11 Museum is the only national museum of its kind exclusively dedicated to recording the events of 9/11, as well as the lingering influence of the attacks on the country’s culture and politics.
+The museum features both permanent and visiting exhibitions, encouraging repeat visits to see these events from a different perspective.

-The Flight 93 National Memorial in Stoystown, Pennsylvania
+The Flight 93 National Memorial in Shanksville, Pennsylvania

 Plan a trip that takes in the 9/11 memorials